Natural Tick Killer For Dogs

 What is a tick?

 A tick is an unwanted parasite that lives by sucking the blood of animals, including humans.
-Kill adult fleas and ticks on dogs can be especially difficult.
+Adult dog flea and ticks in pet’s fur can be especially difficult to kill.
 When you find a tick on your dog, remove it immediately.

 The main concern for dog owners is that ticks can spread Lyme Disease, Ehrlichiosis and Anaplasmosis which are dangerous to dogs (and humans).